-Disclosure of transfers of value to healthcare professionals and/or institutions
+1. Disclosure of transfers of value to HCPs and/or institutions

-According to Article 9.2 CoC, pharmaceutical companies have to document and disclose any and all "transfers of value" granted to healthcare professionals and/or institutions.
+According to Article 9.2 CoC, pharmaceutical companies have to document and disclose any and all "transfers of value" granted to HCPs and/or institutions.
 Disclosure has to be made for one calendar year; the obligation is due six months after the end of the respective calendar year.